 place a hold on an item I would like?

-left of the book listing.
+the item listing.
 Enter your library card barcode number (found

 What Are the Library's Policies?

 The Library has the following policies available in pdf format: